John C. Miller: Restaurant kitchen robotics

 CaliBurger uses a robotic device named "Flippy" in its restaurants for certain types of food preparation.
 An upgraded version called "Flippy Robot-on-a-Rail" or "Flippy ROAR" was announced in October 2020.
 It is being implemented in 50 CaliBurger locations.
-In 2018, a Flippy robot was installed in food concession in Dodgers Stadium.
+In 2018, a Flippy robot was installed in food concession in Dodger Stadium.
 In July 2020, White Castle began trials with a Flippy robot in one of their restaurants in Chicago.

 In 2020, Miso Robotics, a subsidiary of the CaliGroup, unveiled the next generation kitchen robot called Flippy 2.0, which is faster and more versatile than the previous model.
 Time magazine called it one of the best inventions of 2022.
 In 2022, Flippy 2.0 was installed in 100 White Castle locations and Jack in the Box began trials at a single location in San Diego.
+During the same year, Chipotle tested a tortilla chip making version named Chippy at a single location in Fountain Valley.

+PopID

+Miller has served as the CEO of PopID, a facial recognition-based payment system, since 2018.
+Under his leadership, the company has expanded its services to multiple sectors, including restaurants and retail.
+The company has formed partnerships with businesses such as Whataburger and J.P.
+Morgan Payments, working to implement biometric payment systems.

+PopID has also introduced its biometric payment technology at major international events, including the 2022 FIFA World Cup in Qatar and the Miami Grand Prix.
+At the World Cup, PopID collaborated with Visa and FIFA to provide facial recognition payments at stadiums and fan venues.
+This was the first time such technology was deployed in Qatar, and it was tested at various cafes with support from Qatar National Bank.

+Additionally, the company's technology was utilized at the 2024 Miami Grand Prix, in partnership with J.P.
+Morgan Payments, where attendees were able to make contactless payments through facial recognition.

 Personal life

 Miller married violinist Caroline Campbell in April 2005.
 He filed for divorce in June 2011, but they reconciled the following February.
 They filed divorce papers again in October 2014.
 In October 2016, they agreed to joint legal custody of their daughter Violet and son Quest.
 The divorce was finalized in November 2018.

 Miller dated actress Jennifer Garner from mid-2018 to early 2020.
 According to sources and paparazzi photos, they restarted their relationship in April 2021 and have been together since.